Toward Context-Aware Exoskeleton Assistance: Integrating Computer Vision Payload Estimation with a User-Centric Optimization Space: Methods

 \subsubsection{Object Detection \& Selection}

-The first stage of the pipeline handles object detection and selection.
-To enhance environmental awareness, we fine-tuned YOLOv11 \cite{Redmon} on a custom dataset to detect transparent boxes, which allows subsequent layers to infer weight from the box’s contents.
-The dataset comprises 831 images acquired at the BioRobotics Lab at the National University of Singapore (NUS), and labeled with ``box" class and bounding box coordinates, split into 88\% training, 9\% validation, and 3\% testing.
-The fine-tuned YOLO operates on cloud GPUs in real-time, processing RGB frames from the embedded camera.
-Since YOLO may detect multiple objects, a Time of Flight (ToF) distance map sensor estimates each object's approximate distance information, which we use to identify the one most likely to be picked up.
-Although we tested state-of-the-art Monocular Depth Estimation (MDE) models such as DepthAnythingv2 \cite{Yang2} and MiDaS \cite{Ranftl} fine-tuned for metric depth estimation (further details in supplementary materials), we opted for the Arducam ToF camera due to its superior performance in indoor environments within our application range ($[0-4]m$).
-Using the distance map data, we compute a probability factor $\alpha_i$ for each detected object as follows:
+The first stage of the pipeline performs object detection and selection.
+To enhance environmental awareness, we fine-tuned YOLOv11 \cite{Redmon} on a custom dataset of 831 images collected at the BioRobotics Lab at the National University of Singapore (NUS), labeled with a ``box'' class and bounding box coordinates, and split into 88\% training, 9\% validation, and 3\% testing.
+The fine-tuned model runs on cloud GPUs in real-time, processing RGB frames from the embedded camera.
+Since YOLO may detect multiple objects, a Time-of-Flight (ToF) distance sensor provides approximate depth estimates, which we use to identify the object most likely to be picked up.
+Although we tested state-of-the-art Monocular Depth Estimation (MDE) models such as DepthAnythingv2 \cite{Yang2} and MiDaS \cite{Ranftl} fine-tuned for metric depth estimation (see Supplementary Materials), the Arducam ToF camera offered superior performance indoors within our operational range ($[0\!-\!4]\,\mathrm{m}$).
+Using the distance map, we compute a probability factor $\alpha_i$ for each detected object:

-where $\lambda_{\theta}=0.1$ and $\lambda_d=0.5$ control decay rates, optimized during preliminary tests, $\theta_i$ is the angle of the $i$-th object in the camera’s field of view (with $0$ at the center), $d_i$ is the object’s distance, and 10 is just a scale factor.
-Objects farther from the user or closer to the field’s boundaries are assigned lower probabilities.
-After normalizing the factors using softmax, we select the object with the highest pick-up probability as a candidate.
-If the object with highest probability is within $2m$, we consider the lifting cycle starting soon, we block the recognition pipeline, we crop the environment image on the bounding box of the candidate object, and pass it to the next layer.
+where $\lambda_{\theta}=0.1$ and $\lambda_d=0.5$ control decay rates (optimized during preliminary tests), $\theta_i$ is the angle of the $i$-th object in the camera’s field of view (with $0$ at the center), $d_i$ is the object’s distance, and 10 is a scale factor.
+We assign lower probabilities to objects farther from the user or near the field boundaries.
+After softmax normalization, we select the object with the highest pick-up probability.
+If this object is within $2\,\mathrm{m}$, we consider the lifting cycle imminent, block the recognition pipeline, crop the environment image to its bounding box, and pass it to the next layer.